awesomeadi00/MarkGDoc/README.md

 pip install markgdoc
 ```

-Don't you just love to use Markdown to take your notes or store information/documents?
+Don't you just love to use Markdown to take your notes or store information?
 But what if you want to convert those notes into a Google Docs File?

-Aren't you tired of trying to figure out how to structure your Google Docs API Request for inputting content in a Google Docs file?
-Tracking indexes?
+As a programmer and dealing with Google Docs API requests, it can seem frustrating to figure out how to structure your request for inputting content in a Google Docs file properly without errors.

 In this Python Package, you can now convert your markdown files into your very own Google Docs file with ease!
-We have streamlined every Markdown Syntax to match a properly formatted Google Docs API Request, saving you the nitty gritty time of worrying on how to structure a Google Doc API Request, ensuring everything is now automated!
+We have streamlined every Markdown Syntax to match a properly formatted Google Docs API Request, saving you the nitty gritty time of worrying on how to structure a request, ensuring everything is now automated!

 # Key Features

-# Running the __main__py file
+# Running the __main__.py file

 ### **Important Note:**
 Before you go ahead and run your this program, please make sure that: